 The rest of the time revolves around the specific needs of each individual couple.
 Most mornings are dedicated to workshops; most afternoons are filled with excursions.
 The evenings are when couples have to do their “homework.”

 Such retreats are following a much larger trend.
-In its 13th annual Global Spa & Wellness Trends Forecast, Spafinder Wellness 365 announced that a number of spas, retreats, and studios would start pivoting their programming towards sexual literacy and wellbeing.
+In its 13th annual Global Spa & Wellness Trends Forecast, Spafinder Wellness 365 announced that a number of spas, retreats, and studios would start pivoting their programming toward sexual literacy and well-being.
 They were right.
 Like Nelson, a number of “sexperts” have begun looking to retreats as a new way to conduct business.
-But while Nelson, a therapist by trade, often focusing on issues involving communication, libido, parenthood, and infertility during her retreat, others have a more explicit agenda.
+But while Nelson, a therapist by trade, is often focusing on issues involving communication, libido, parenthood, and infertility during her retreat, others have a more explicit agenda.

 Kim Anami is a holistic sex and relationship coach and Tantra instructor.
 She’s also a vaginal weight lifter.
 Today, she divides her time between Bali and Los Angeles.
 Twice a year, she hosts a retreat where couples take time to work on their orgasms.